adnguyen/Notebooks_and_Protocols/2018_notebook.md

 Trait correlation has substantial consequences for their evolutionary trajectories.

+**This paper uses morphology a lot as an example of modularity** One way

 ### Also reading Melo & Marroig 2015; PNAS .
 Directional selection can drive the evolution of modularity in complex traits